dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

     char device[VFS_PATH_LENGTH];
     char mountpoint[VFS_PATH_LENGTH];

-    fs_operations_t *operations;
+	// Driver provided file system operations (open/read/write/close) fs_operations_t *operations;

 } mountpoint_t;
 ```

+Note: When the VFS uses a mount to open a file, it will wrap the result of the driver call into a `resource_t` and return the resulting handle to userspace.

 The next thing is to have a variable to store those mountpoints, since we are using a linked list it is going to be just a pointer to its root, this will be the first place where we will look whenever we want to access a folder or a file: